Cutie robots Pepper and Nao are no match for cyberattackers

 When the Cadbury chocolate factory suffered a ransomware attack last June, it forced the company to temporarily shut down production.
 Another attack forced Honda to shut down a car plant in Japan as well.
 In the past, security researchers found that factory robots were easy to hack -- now it turns out the ones in your homes aren't much better off.

-IOActive got its hands on a Nao robot and dug through all of its modules until they found an exposed one that allowed them to take over the entire machine, without requiring authentication.
+IOActive researchers got their hands on a Nao robot and dug through all of its modules until they found an exposed one that allowed them to take over the entire machine, without requiring authentication.

 From there, they were able to change the passwords, Nao's voice, how it moved, what it could say and what its camera recorded.
 Essentially, anything Nao was able to do, they could take it over, Cerrudo said.